JuneBascaran/MDEF/docs/term2/01-Design for the next second billion.md

 - **From individualism to collaborative way of living.** It is about seeing the system not vertically but horizontally, more egalitarian and supportive.
 I firmly believe that we are an interdependent society and that we need each other to live.
 A more collaborative world is for me a world that respects what is different, that favors more democratic decision-making.
 - **Designing for more solidary futures.**

 It was interesting to think about different realities, imagining hopeful futures that will manage to face the current problems, writing a letter from myself in 2050 and others.
-I really liked to start like this the trimestre, with a critical hope.
+I really liked to start like this the trimestre, with a critical hope thinking.

 Some photos from thrid lesson: